xu-jiayao/xu-jiayao.github.io/_pages/about.md

 - *2014.09 - 2018.06*, Bachelor, Southwest University of Science and Technology, Sichuan, China.

 # 💬 Invited Talks
-- *2024.04*, video enhancement technology Alipay intersnal talk.
-- *2022.06*, Video compression technology solution talk, CLIC2022 (CVPR).
+- *2023.10*, Image Compression using Compressive Sensing Seminar with Fudan University and Zhejiang University.
+- *2022.08*, Compressive Sensing Seminar with Osaka Univerisity.
+- *2022.06*, Real-time hardware design for Compressive Sensing reconstruction talk, MMM 2022.
+- *2022.05*, a hardware design reaches 81.92 GPixel/s for Compressive Sensing reconstruction talk, ISCAS 2022.
+- *2020.12*, Parallel reconstruction design for Compressive Sensing reconstruction talk, ICVIP 2020.

 # 🎖 Honors and Awards
-- *2020-2023* Research grants for Doctoral Courses in Hosei University Graduate School.
+- *2020-2023* Research grants from Hosei University Graduate School.
-- *2020-2021* Jasso scholarship.
+- *2020-2021* JASSO scholarship.
 - *2020.12* The best presentation of all excellent presentations at the 3rd International Conference on Image and Video Processing (ICIVP 2020).